MicrosoftDocs/power-automate-docs/articles/glossary.md

  [Add a condition to a flow](add-condition.md)

 **Connectors:** Connectors allow users to connect popular services (such as Twitter, Outlook, Gmail, and more) to Microsoft Power Automate, Microsoft Power Apps, and Azure Logic Apps.
-They contain a set of pre-built triggers (“when a new email arrives’…) and actions (“upload email attachment to SharePoint and My App”) to be used in apps and workflows.
+They contain a set of pre-built triggers ("when a new email arrives"…) and actions ("upload email attachment to SharePoint and My App") to be used in apps and workflows.

  [Connectors documentation](https://docs.microsoft.com/connectors/)